michael-hart99/_dis_connect/README.md

 ## Getting started

-This application is used on a Linux machine.
+This application was created on a Linux machine.
 This application is untested on other OS (it might work on Mac but I have my doubts about windows).
 To set up this application, you will need:
 * [npm](https://www.npmjs.com/)